logazn/ToDoApp/README.md

 # todoapp

-A new Flutter project.
+Just  new Flutter project.
 Just a ToDo app made with flutter with sqflite dtatabase.
 It is still work in progess...

+## up coming features

+[]-- change different colors on todo
+[]-- add login page once,
+[]-- sign in with google play store & apple store
+[]-- Share button for todo
+[]--